-Alden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Alden is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alden is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Alden who work in office and administrative support (18.98%), sales jobs (10.00%), and food service (9.14%).
+There are especially a lot of people living in Alden who work in office and administrative support (15.89%), sales jobs (9.49%), and management occupations (8.66%).

 Also of interest is that Alden has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Alden are slightly better educated than the national average of 21.84% for all cities and towns, with 24.02% of adults in Alden having a bachelor's degree or advanced degree.
+The education level of Alden citizens is a little higher than the average for US cities and towns: 22.22% of adults in Alden have at least a bachelor's degree.

 The people who call Alden home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Alden residents report their race to be White, followed by Native American.
+The greatest number of Alden residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Alden include Polish, Irish, Italian, and English.

 The most common language spoken in Alden is English.
 Other important languages spoken here include Polish and Italian.